ldaniels528/lollypop/README.md

 120
 ```
 ### each¹ (Control Flow &#8212; Declarative)
-*Description*: Iterates a dataframe executing applying a function to each entry
+*Description*: Iterates over a dataframe applying a function to each entry

 ```sql
 stocks =